vseventer/markmyjourney/content/blog/20170528-easter-break-in-cornwall.md

 {{< photo "IMG_3553.JPG" >}}

 The next morning, we rose early as we had plenty to see.
 Our first stop was just 20 minutes outside Porthleven, at St. Michael’s Mount.
 This small island just off Marazion is home to a castle, gardens, and market.
 At low tide, there is a cobblestone pathway from shore to castle.
-We visited on a Saturday, when the castle is closed, and also during high tide.
+Unfortunately, the castle was closed as it was Saturday.

 {{< photo "IMG_3562.JPG" >}}

-We continued our journey, bringing us to Porthcurno next.
+We continued our journey towards Porthcurno.
 Our first stop was Porthcurno Beach, one of the most beautiful beaches of Cornwall.
-Looking at it, it wouldn’t be out of place if located in the Mediterranean.
-It was slightly chilly, so it was pretty quiet at the beach.
+We didn’t expect to see this type of beach in England, and were quite pleasantly surprised with the crystal clear blue water and soft sand.
+As it was a bit chilly, the beach was quiet, however we have no doubt that it’s fully packed during the summer months.

 {{< photo "IMG_3565.JPG" >}}

 Only a few minutes from the beach, either by car or by taking the coastal walking trail, you can visit The Minack Theatre.
 This open-air theatre is built on the rocky shore, and has a capacity of 750.
-The theatre was built in the early 20th century, initially for one play only, but it has been in service since.
+The theatre was built in the early 20th century, initially for one play only, but it has been in service ever since.

 {{< photo "IMG_3573.JPG" >}}